afuerhoff/ioBroker.fb-checkpresence/README.md

 ## Fritzbox conditions

-The used TR-064 interface to the fritzbox is described here: https://avm.de/service/schnittstellen/ By default, the TR-064 interface is not activated.
+The used TR-064 interface to the fritzbox is described here: https://avm.de/service/schnittstellen/.
+Following TR-064 functions are used:
+* GetSpecificHostEntry
+* X_AVM-DE_GetSpecificHostEntryByIP (supported from 2016-05-18) -> is used to read the status of a member via the IP address
+* GetHostNumberOfEntries
+* X_AVM-DE_GetHostListPath (support from 2017-01-09) -> is used for member configuration
+* GetSecurityPort

+By default, the TR-064 interface is not activated.
 However, this can easily be changed via the FritzBox web interface.
 To do this log in into your FritzBox and ensure that the expert view is activated.
 Then you will find below "Home Network »Home Network Overview» Network Settings" the point